PixelsCamp/talks/the-block-power_bernardo-vieira.md

 Speaker Bio
 -----------

-I, my name is Bernardo, I'm currently in Lisbon working for a blockchain company.
+Hi, my name is Bernardo, I'm currently in Lisbon working for a blockchain company.
 I work mostly with ethereum blockchain and the tools around it, but I've also worked with hyperledger fabric and stellar.
 I burn some of my work and free time contributing to some open source projects related to blockchain development :grin:.
 I'm very passionated about this field and what it can brought to us.
 Reach me during the event, it will be a pleasure to met you.